Search by name, year or event

 1936 - The BBC inaugurates the world’s first television service at Alexandra Palace in London.

-1936 - On 10 December Edward signs the Instrument of Abdication.
+1936 - On 10 December Edward signs the Instrument of Abdication over his wish to marry Mrs Wallis Simpson.
 Witnessed by all his brothers, it is a simple declaration of his intent to renounce the throne for himself and all his descendants.
 He is subsequently created Duke of Windsor.

 King George VI ( 1936 - 1952 )